John-Kingham/birds-beasts-fishes/README.md

 ### Local Deployment

-To deploy the game locally, you will need to install required libraries and set up access to your Google Sheet.
+To deploy the game locally, you will need to install required libraries and set up access to your Google Sheet using the steps below:

 1. Clone the remote repository to your local machine.
 2. Start a Python virtual environment of your choice (to avoid loading required libraries into your global environment).
 3. Run `pip install -r requirements.txt` to install required libraries.
 4. If you haven't already, follow the steps in the Google Sheet Setup section above.
 5. Move/copy the Google Drive API credentials file into the local repository's root directory and rename it to creds.json.
-6. Call run.py.
+6. Call run.py to launch the game.
 7. The game should run and have read/write access to your Google Sheet.

 ### Deployment to Heroku

-The game can also be deployed to Heroku by following the steps below.
+The game can also be deployed to Heroku by following the steps below:

+1. Fork this repository.
+2. Follow the Google Sheet setup steps above.
-1. In your Heroku account, create a new app.
+3. In your Heroku account, create a new app.
-2. Add two config variables:
+4. Add two config variables:
    - KEY=PORT, VALUE=8000
-   - KEY=CREDS, VALUE=the contents of the Google Drive API credentials file
+   - KEY=CREDS, VALUE=the contents of your Google Drive API credentials file
-3. Add buildpacks for Python and Node.js in that order.
+5. Add buildpacks for Python and Node.js in that order.
-4. Connect the Heroku app to your GitHub repository.
+6. Connect the Heroku app to your GitHub repository.
-5. Deploy the main branch in Heroku.
+7. Deploy the main branch in Heroku.
-6. Wait for the site to deploy and then visit the deployed site to check that it has deployed correctly.
+8. Wait for the site to deploy and then check that it has deployed correctly.

 These steps require knowledge of Heroku that is beyond the scope of this document.
 If you need additional information to set up your Heroku deployment, you should read the official Heroku documentation.